 You should know Compared to those on a global scale Our kind has had it relatively easy

 Dealing with personal pain requires quite the balancing act.
 I'm convinced that not properly acknowledging my pain before almost destroyed me, so it's a personal mission of mine to be more honest about my pain with myself and others.
 On the flipside, we can't allow ourselves to endlessly wallow in our own pity.
 There does come a point when you have to suck it up and get on with your day and life.

 And that's where those words from “Relatively Easy” come in.
 I've had troubles throughout my own life, as has everyone.
 And while there are plenty who have had it better than I, there are plenty who would love nothing more than to have a life like mine.
 I don't say that to brag.
 I say that as a function of gratitude.
 I say it as a sincere acknowledgment.

 There may come a time when I stop listening to Jason Isbell.
 It's hard to imagine such a day, but anything is possible.
-But if that day ever does come, I know I'll never forget the impact that he his music had on me during a very crucial time of my own personal development.
+But if that day ever does come, I know I'll never forget the impact that his music had on me during a crucial time of my own personal development.